 The Flight School Pedigree: In this bracket, you will encounter airframes with 10,000 to 15,000+ hours of Total Time (TT).
 A high-time airframe usually means a rigorous maintenance history with 100-hour inspections performed like clockwork.

-The Financial Profile: You can often find a clean PA-38 for $45,000 to $55,000.
+You can often find a clean PA-38 for $45,000 to $55,000.
 For a savvy buyer, the Tomahawk offers a modern cockpit and better visibility for $20,000 less than the Cessna.
+The T-tail has unique spin characteristics that require a trained mechanic for inspection.

 With the final implementation of MOSAIC in mid-2026, the used Light Sport Aircraft (LSA) market has bifurcated into two distinct financial categories: "Legacy LSAs" and "MOSAIC-Ready Assets".
 You can now acquire a high-tech, carbon-fiber aircraft with modern avionics and a parachute for the price of a forty-year-old Cessna, all while benefiting from the lowest direct operating costs (DOC) in the sky.